Program Website: Crime, Law, and Justice – Hiram College

 SPECIAL TOPIC ~

-SOCIAL THEORY ~ This course is an in-depth exploration of themes that feature prominently within classical and contemporary social theory.
-Students will gain a reflexive, critical, and applicable understanding of how social theorists have addressed a range of core social scientific themes such as the self/identity, power, inequality, race, gender, and the state.
-These themes are addressed through key thinkers from across the globe with an emphasis on the different perspectives used to make sense of such issues and how such theories can be applied to contemporary issues.
+SOCIAL THEORY ~ This course offers an in-depth exploration of themes that feature prominently within classical and contemporary social theory.
+Students will gain a reflexive, critical, and applicable understanding of how social theorists have addressed a range of core social scientific themes such as the self/identity, inequality, power, class, race, gender, sexuality, the family, crime and deviance, and social order.
+These themes are addressed through an engagement with key thinkers from across the globe with an emphasis on the different perspectives used to make sense of such issues and how such theories can be applied to the analysis of contemporary issues.
 Crime, Law, and Justice majors must earn a "C" or higher.
 Also listed as SOCI 45200.

 Prerequisite: CRLJ 10500